sensu/sensu-docs-legacy/source/docs/0.17/install-a-dashboard.md

 # Overview

 Sensu Core provides an API, enabling web dashboards to visualize Sensu data and provide additional functionality.
-Sensu Enterprise users have access to the Sensu Enterprise Dashboard, the official and supported web dashboard for Sensu.
-The Sensu community also provides several dashboard options, including the most commonly used Uchiwa dashboard.
+The official, community supported dashboard for Sensu is called [Uchiwa](http://uchiwa.io).
+Sensu Enterprise users have access to the Sensu Enterprise Dashboard, the official dashboard for Sensu Enterprise.

+_NOTE: installation and use of a dashboard is not required for operating Sensu Core or Sensu Enterprise._

 The following instructions will help you to:

-- [OPTIONAL] Install Uchiwa
+- **[OPTIONAL]** Install Uchiwa
-- [OPTIONAL] Install Sensu Enterprise Dashboard
+- **[OPTIONAL]** Install Sensu Enterprise Dashboard

 # Dashboards